Sravan-Apps/securitynotes/sendBeacon_CORS/README.md

 For example, a site could reject all requests whose Origin indicated the request was initiated from another site.

-#Final Thoughts:
+# Final Thoughts:

 Verifying Origin Header presense+ Domain value in Origin Header can be used to block CSRF attacks.
 Synchroniser Token pattern adds additinal layer of security in case of client side security bugs of high severity.
-Adding anti-csrf tokens to existing REST api can be a huge task.A simple trade of can be to move the cookie/session token to a header.
+Adding anti-csrf tokens to existing REST api can be a huge effort.A simple trade of can be to move the cookie/session token to a header.

-#References:
+# References:
 https://medium.com/@longtermsec/chrome-just-hardened-the-navigator-beacon-api-against-cross-site-request-forgery-csrf-690239ccccf

 https://developer.mozilla.org/en-US/docs/Web/API/Navigator/sendBeacon